climatepolicyradar/navigator-data-ingest/README.md

 Data ingest portion of the data processing pipeline.

-The data ingest tool can ingest data from CSVs created from CCLW exported data, and then POST document updates to the backend database.
+The data ingest tool can ingest data from JSON files created from bulk-imported & validated CCLW data, and then POST document updates to the backend database.